Classical Logic as Intuitionistic Logic with Duality: Introduction

-While natural deduction systems for intuitionistic logics have this harmony, the natural deduction systems for classical variants break it by adding \emph{ad hoc} rules such as the \emph{law of excluded middle} or \emph{reductio ad absurdum}; this goes back to the difference between $\calculus{NJ}$ and $\calculus{NK}$ as given by Gentzen~\cite{Gentzen}.
-This makes the established techniques for developing B-eS for intuitionistic logic (e.g., \cite{Sandqvist2015IL,IMLL,BI,Buzoku2024}) inapplicable for classical logic.
-Sandqvist~\cite{Sandqvist2005inferentialist}, in part, developed the B-eS for classical logic as a constructive semantics and this explains why intuitionistic logic are generally easier to handle.

-In this paper, we give a proof-theoretic account of classical logic in which it is regarded as intuitionistic logic together with a duality.
-As a slogan,

-We then leverage this account by enriching the B-eS for intuitionistic logic by Sandqvist~\cite{Sandqvist2015IL} with duality at the level of atomic propositions to deliver a B-eS for classical logic.
+Gheorghiu~\cite{Gheorghiu2024fol} has given a completeness proof for classical B-eS using the approach developed for intuitionistic logic.
+However, it does not --- and, on its own terms, cannot --- handle the full propositional language: disjunctive signs such as $\lor$ and $\exists$ fall outside its scope.
+The question of how to treat the full language of classical logic by constructive means is thus open.
+That is the problem addressed in this paper, approached through the perspective of classical logic as intuitionistic logic plus duality.

-The account of classical logic used in this paper makes some subtle distinctions from traditional views of classical logic by treating formulae not as standalone propositions but as structured components of reasoning.
-These changes to the traditional reading of logical syntax are well-motivated.
-The essential idea is that formulae are not regarded as propositions but rather \emph{logico-grammatic structures} of propositions.
-This adumbrates remarks by Wittgenstein~\cite{wittgenstein2023tractatus}: \begin{quotation} `5.4611 Signs for logical operations are punctuation marks.' \end{quotation} Intutively, a proposition is an atomic \emph{speech act} comprising some \emph{content} articulated with a certain \emph{force} --- see \cite{sep-speech-acts} for details.
+To make this perspective precise, we must give an account of \emph{duality} consistent with the anti-realist metatheory.
+This account departs subtly but importantly from traditional views by treating formulae not as standalone propositions but as structured components of reasoning.
+These departures from the traditional reading of logical syntax are well-motivated philosophically.

+The essential idea is that formulae are not regarded as propositions \emph{per se} but as \emph{logico-grammatical structures} of propositions.
+This view resonates with Wittgenstein's remark~\cite{wittgenstein2023tractatus}: \begin{quotation} `5.4611 Signs for logical operations are punctuation marks.' \end{quotation} On this account, a proposition is an atomic \emph{speech act} comprising some \emph{content} articulated with a certain \emph{force}.
+A central tenet of speech act theory, going back to Stenius~\cite{Stenius1967}, is that force and content are categorically distinct: force is to content as a functional group is to a radical in chemistry.
+Just as the grouping of atoms is not itself another atom, the forwarding of content with a particular force is not itself a further component of that content~\cite{sep-speech-acts}.
 For classical logic, we consider the forces of \emph{assertion} and \emph{denial}.

+This categorical distinction between force and content is crucial for understanding why denial cannot be reduced to assertion in an anti-realist framework.
+An assertion commits the speaker to defending the content against challenges of the form ``How do you know that?''; a denial commits the speaker to the dual challenge.
+These are fundamentally different normative commitments that cannot be collapsed into one another by applying negation to content.
+As Green~\cite{Green2000} observes, force is an aspect of \emph{how} content is meant, not \emph{what} is meant --- it is, in the terminology of speech act theory, an illocutionary rather than a locutionary phenomenon.